-The marine aquarium fish resource includes species that inhabit intertidal and nearshore waters of WA from the South Australian border in the south to the Northern Territory border in the north (total gazetted area of 20 781 km).
+The marine aquarium fish resource includes species that inhabit intertidal and nearshore waters of WA from the South Australian border to the Northern Territory border (total gazetted area of 20 781 km).

 The waters of WA are heavily influenced by the warm, low-nutrient, southward-flowing Leeuwin Current.
 The northern tropical regions have a variety of habitats, including sand/mud flats, mangroves, seagrasses, macroalgae, filter-feeding communities, corals, soft-bottom areas, and high species diversity (DEWHA 2008).